Intellectual Property Rights Don't Work! What Now?

 Then people quit buying CDs and started buying single-song downloads.
 CD Baby compensated.
 They sent me a request-for-permission to rip my CDs and encode and distribute the songs across multiple platforms like Itunes, Spotify etc. There were dozens of platforms - each with a proprietary format - and CD Baby was doing all the legwork.
 I signed.
 A single song download would sell for 99 cents (BTW - that's about what I used to pay for a 45 rpm single in the late sixties at the local record store).
 Out of the 99 cents I would get anywhere from 29 to 49 cents depending on the platform.
 So my percentage of the sale dropped considerably.

 Then people quit buying single song downloads and started streaming.
 Again, CD Baby compensated.
-But now, my income from a single stream is a fraction of a cent - like a thousandth of a cent.
+But now, my income from a single stream is a fraction of a cent.
 Take a look at this screenshot.
 These are Spotify streams.
 The column on the right is my money.
 Just take the first one as an example: $0.00199381.
 That's what I made for that single stream.
 A MILLION streams would make me $1,993.81.
 To make a million bucks I need 501,552,304 streams.
 That's over 501 million streams.